Wing IV

 DeLorean Motor CompanyDMC

-Overreach John DeLorean was arrested in an FBI drug sting the same week his factory closed; the car he built to defy Detroit became immortal only in a film about time travel, three years after the company died.
+Overreach John DeLorean was arrested in an FBI drug sting the same week his factory closed; the gull-winged DMC-12 he built to defy Detroit became immortal only in Back to the Future, three years after the company died.

 1982 CE b.
 1975 CE · 7 years